Tegafur-uracil (Uftoral ®)

 A tablet called calcium folinate (folinic acid) is given with tegafur-uracil.
-This helps to make tegafur-uracil work more effectively.
+This helps to make tegafur-uracil work better.
 Both tablets should be taken at the same time.

-Chemotherapy is usually given as a course of several sessions (cycles) of treatment over a few months.
-Tegafur-uracil is usually taken for 28 days (four weeks), followed by a seven day break.
+You will have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
+Tegafur-uracil is usually taken for 28 days (four weeks), followed by a seven-day break.
 The cycle is then repeated.

 Risk of infection

 Chemotherapy can reduce the number of white blood cells in your blood.
 This will make you more likely to get an infection.
 When the number of white blood cells is low, it’s called neutropenia.

 Contact the hospital straight away on the contact number you’ve been given if: